taskcontrols/js-taskcontrol/README.md

 * In-Development: Allows working with Files (Todo - normal, yaml, ini, and csv), Scheduling (Todo), etc
 * In-Development: Allows working with best practices like Dependency Injection (Todo), ORMs/Databases (Todo), Authentication (Todo), etc from within the library and workflows/tasks
 * In-Development: Allows creating, registering, and using tasks/workflows as a plugin
+* In-Development: Provided in and Allows plugins support for Python, Javascript languages

 # Installation